The story of the ‘Ouzel Galley’ is already out there – but is it one we can believe?

 The Fame was four or five years at sea, and even became ‘lost’ for a while, before she was sold to a Russian agent in Leghorn, after becoming‘tired’.
 The agent, apparently wanting to transport a booty of ‘curiosities’ collected in Italy, back to his Empress.
 Reminiscent of the notable losses by La Touche in the Recovery and Cloncurry in the Aid, when they wrecked on the coast of Ireland.

-Edward Moore returned to Ireland, and arrived in Dublin to assume command of the ‘large armed Revenue cutter’ (‘cruiser’ elsewhere) Annesley, built in Cardiff’s yard at Sir John Rogerson’s Quay (another shipyard we know very little about) in 1786.
-Coincidentally, only months just before the ‘largest ship ever built in Dublin,’ compared to an East Indiaman at 350 tons, also at Cardiff’s yard.
+Edward Moore returned to Ireland, and arrived in Dublin to assume command of the ‘large armed Revenue cutter’ (‘cruiser’ elsewhere) Annesley, built in Cardiff’s yard at Sir John Rogerson’s Quay (Another Dublin shipyard we know very little about) in 1786.
+Coincidentally, only months just before, the ‘largest ship ever built in Dublin,’ compared to an East Indiaman at 350 tons, was also launched at Cardiff’s yard.

 The cutter was stationed at Buncrana to tackle the growing threat presented by the smugglers in that region.

 Referring to certain parts of the coast, the Lords were only too aware; ‘That smuggling was never carried on with such spirit and success or on so large a scale as lately…’ They were also aware that their men, equipment and shore facilities were severely overstretched, non existent on some parts of the coast, and that this had severely impacted on morale.

 Referring to Cork, ‘They were also informed that there is reason to suspect that a pernicious correspondence is kept up between the smugglers and some officers of that port’.

 The Commissioners needed better men and better ships, and Moore’s reputation preceded him.
 Who better to catch a thief?